-There are several train lines which surround the Forest of Bowland and which act as perfect gateways into the AONB.
+There are several train lines which surround the Forest of Bowland and which act as perfect gateways into the National Landscape.
 Stations often display information about walking and cycling and other opportunities in the area.
 The Clitheroe Line terminates at Clitheroe Interchange and is the most central train station for Bowland.
 Other stations on this line from Manchester and Blackburn include Whalley and Langho.
 To the north there are several smaller stations along the Bentham Line, which runs from Leeds to Lancaster and Morecambe: Long Preston, Giggleswick, Clapham, Bentham and Wennington.
-Settle and Hellifield can be reached from Clitheroe on a summer Sunday using the DalesRail service.
 The west coast mainline skirts Bowland, stopping at Lancaster and Preston.
-For further information visit www.nationalrail.co.uk
+For further information visit nationalrail.co.uk